-"The Shareholders' Meeting of Banca Generali S.p.A., held in ordinary session, at the offices of Assicurazioni Generali S.p.A. in Trieste, Via Trento 8,
+"The Shareholders' Meeting of Banca Generali S.p.A., held in ordinary session, at the offices of Assicurazioni Generali S.p.A. in Trieste, having regard to the Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013 concerning "Remuneration and Incetivisation Policies and practices";

-- having regard to the Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013 concerning "Remuneration and Incetivisation Policies and practices"; - having regard to the text of the motion raised by the Board of Directors with regard to increasing, in respect of specific persons, to 2:1 the ratio between the variable and fixed components of remuneration, as set forth in the Board of Directors' Report; - having acknowledged the persons identified in the Report, as mentioned in the preceding point, and the grounds underlying the motion itself; - having determined that the motion itself does not compromise compliance with prudential rules, and in particular, regulations pertaining to capital and reserves requirements; - having considered that Article 13 of the Articles of Association makes provision for the setting of a higher ratio; - having heard the favourable opinion of the Board of Statutory Auditors, resolves
+- having regard to the text of the motion raised by the Board of Directors with regard to increasing, in respect of specific persons, to 2:1 the ratio of the variable to fixed component of remuneration, as set forth in the Board of Directors' Report; - having acknowledged the persons identified in the Report, as mentioned in the preceding point, and the grounds underlying the motion itself; - having determined that the motion itself does not compromise compliance with prudential rules, and in particular, regulations pertaining own funds requirements; - having considered that Article 13 of the Articles of Association makes provision for the setting of a higher ratio; - having heard the favourable opinion of the Board of Statutory Auditors, resolves

-- to establish the maximum extent of the ratio between the variable and fixed components of remuneration at 2:1 for the following corporate functions and persons: Chief Executive Officer, General Manager, Joint General Manager, Joint General Manager Commercial Area, Central Manager Banking Area, Sales Managers, Private Banking Managers, Area Managers; - 2) to entrust the Board of Directors with the implementation of the approved resolution, with the power to delegate to any of the Board's members all concrete steps to be taken to ensure implementation of the resolution."
+- to establish the maximum extent of the ratio of the variable to fixed component of remuneration at 2:1 for the following corporate functions and persons: Chief Executive Officer and General Manager, Joint General Manager Commercial Area, Central Manager Banking Area, Head of AM Division, Head of RM Private Division, Head of Private Division, Head of FP Division, General Manager of BG Fund Management Luxembourg, Sales Managers, Private Banking Managers, Area Managers; - 2) to entrust the Board of Directors with the implementation of the approved resolution, including with the power to delegate to any of the Board's members all concrete steps to be taken to ensure such implementation."